rafa2002/DAA-2324/README.md

 # DAA-2324

 The aim of this project is to use machine learning models to study a suicide dataset.
-Another task was to compete in a Kaggle competition with the Fellows' class.
+Another task was to compete in a Kaggle competition with the fellows' class.

 ## Grupo